govindrai/phase-0-handbook/phase-0-prerequisites.md

 ***

-In Week 0, we'll ask you to read the rest of this handbook.
+In Week 0, we'll ask you to read the course handbook.
 If you'd like, you can get started on it earlier: [Handbook Table of Contents](README.md)